Accenture/openathon-2019-angular/lab-05/README.md

 }
 ```

 We import the DoCheck interface to implement our class whit it.
-This is not necessary but a good practice, this way we are obligated to create the *ngDoCheck* method which is the method that we need to watch the external changes we seek.
+This is not necessary but good practice, this way we are obligated to create the *ngDoCheck* method which is the method that we need to watch the external changes we seek.

 After that, we run the checkUser function where we check if the user is authenticated through the *UserService* injected.
 (Remember the *checkUser* method from *UserService" service we created before which return the boolean value of the *isAuthenticated* variable after that check the *localStorage*).